MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 > [!CAUTION]
 > The new behavior is a **breaking change** from current behavior.
 This may break scripts and
 > automation that work around the various issues when invoking native applications.
 Historically,
-> quotes must be escaped and it is not possible to provide empty arguments to a native application.
+> quotes must be escaped and it'sn't possible to provide empty arguments to a native application.

 This feature adds a new automatic variable `$PSNativeCommandArgumentPassing` that allows you to select the behavior at runtime.
 The valid values are `Legacy`, `Standard`, and `Windows`. `Legacy`